 The Professional Development Network is a not for profit organisation, formed by School Leaders for School Leaders

-We have been operating in South East Queensland and supported by Metropolitan Region, DET and the School of Education and Professional Studies, Griffith University for 20 years.
+We have been operating in South East Queensland and supported by Metropolitan Region, DET and the School of Education and Professional Studies, Griffith University for over 20 years.
 Our network is a well-regarded, unique and supported, committed to Excellence in Leadership since 1995.

 The PDN provides leading and provocative educational leadership opportunities for you and your staff.
 Our aim is to provide ‘something different - something more’ and we greatly value the School Leaders and Aspiring Leaders from all regions, sectors and types of schools and provides a wonderful platform to network with purpose.
 Our network has strong partnerships with our sponsors and the educational community and look forward to both connecting you with like-minded colleagues as well as helping you access high quality professional learning to meet your specific needs and goals.